myspc-development/art-test/docs/tailwind_upgrade_guide.md

 # Tailwind Styling Upgrade Guide for ArtPulse Plugin

 ## ✨ Overview
 This guide outlines the complete process for upgrading the ArtPulse WordPress plugin to use Tailwind CSS for modern, responsive, and maintainable styling.
+For layout and component conventions see the [Tailwind Design Guide](tailwind-design-guide.md).

 ---